-Ben has represented mesothelioma victims with wide-ranging work experience including: carpenters, sheetrockers, plumbers, pipefitters, steamfitters, boilermakers, insulators, automotive mechanics and veterans of all branches of the US armed forces.
+Ben has represented mesothelioma and lung cancer victims with wide-ranging work experience.
 Ben is also nationally known for investigating the asbestos content of oilfield drilling mud additives and has successfully represented oilfield workers that were exposed to asbestos drilling mud additives on drilling rigs in Texas, Oklahoma, Louisiana, North and South Dakota.
 He has also represented children and spouses of those who were occupationally exposed to asbestos and brought asbestos dust home on their clothing.

-During his legal career, Ben has practiced law with some of the nation’s most prominent law firms representing personal injury victims.
-He recently represented the victim of a major auto accident resulting in a settlement providing critical financial assistance for his client.
-Thanks to his legal savvy and years of experience litigating complex cases, Ben was recognized by his peers and D Magazine in 2009 and 2011 as one of the “Best Personal Lawyers in Dallas” as well as a a Texas “Super Lawyer” each year from 2009 through 2014 by Thompson & Reuters as printed in Texas Monthly magazine.
+Thanks to his legal savvy and years of experience litigating complex cases, Ben was recognized by his peers and D Magazine in 2009, 2011, 2016 and 2019 as one of the “Best Personal Lawyers in Dallas” as well as a Texas “Super Lawyer” each year from 2009 through 2018 by Thompson & Reuters as printed in Texas Monthly magazine

-In addition to his extensive experience representing asbestos mesothelioma victims, Ben has represented a wide variety of serious personal injury and wrongful death victims, including serious injuries, auto collisions, and product liability cases.
-Ben is a Dallas native.
-Outside of his busy legal practice, Ben is a devoted husband and father to three beautiful children.
+In addition to asbestos victims, Ben has represented serious personal injury and wrongful death victims, including serious injuries, auto collisions, pharmaceutical, and product liability cases.
+Ben is a Dallas native and a devoted husband and father to three awesome children.
+He also coaches his neighborhood high school mock trial team.

 - Texas Tech University School of Law (J.D., cum laude, 1996)